dspadea/openfaas-rust/README.md

 so if it becomes important to you in any way, make sure you're forking it on Github or checking it into your project repo.

+# What's in a name?

+`rust-json-classic` refers to the language, the request/response format it expects, and the watchdog type.
+I believe those are the most likely differentiators between what would be various versions of this template, so calling them out in the name to help tell the difference seems the thing to do.

 # Provenance